Summary

 30 Minute(s)

 Display slide 10.
 Explain the instructional strategy, I Notice, I Wonder.
-Share the U.S. Constitutional Amendments (or pass out the Table of Current U.S. Constitutional Amendments handout).
+Share the U.S. Constitutional Amendments (or pass out the Current U.S. Constitutional Amendments handout).

 Explain